 Scarborough has plenty of pubs.
 As most towns do.
 Many of these pubs and restaurants offer ‘sizzling’ dishes.
-But there’s a new contender in town and they’ve brought in the big boys – The Rosette in Scalby has been refurbished and taken over as a Sizzling Pub.
-The only Sizzling Pub in Scarborough.
+But there’s a new contender in town and they’ve brought in the big boys – The Rosette in Scalby has been refurbished and taken over as the only Sizzling Pub in Scarborough.

 Now, admittedly, I don’t think I’ve visited a Sizzling Pub before.
-Though being a steak lover, along with my husband, who I decided to treat to a rare night out, we were very much looking forward to seeing what the new Sizzling Pub Rosette had to offer.
+Though being a steak lover, along with my husband, who I decided to treat to a rare night out, we were very much looking forward to seeing what it had to offer.

 On entry, the Rosette had a wonderfully fresh, modern and friendly atmosphere.
-The decor was very wood-like.
-With different shades and colours, but without looking old.
-If that makes any sense what so ever!
+The decor was very wood-like, with different shades and colours, but without looking old.

 The Rosette is perfectly designed.
-By that I mean that as well as there being the main restaurant/eating area, with a small area near the bar in front of a TV, with gambler machines, for just drinkers, the front of the pub actually acts as the main bar/drinking area.
-This layout is something I personally love, as I feel sometimes ‘watched’ while eating by those that aren’t and also, if sports are on, it can get pretty rowdy and a catch-up meal with the husband or friends can easily turn into a shouting match.
+By that, I mean that as well as the main restaurant/eating area, which also has a bar and general seating area, the front of the pub actually acts as the main bar/drinking area.
+This layout is something I personally love, as I feel sometimes ‘watched’ while eating by those that aren’t and also if sports are on, it can get pretty rowdy and a catch-up meal with the husband or friends can easily turn into a shouting match.

-Now, I’m not one, normally, to order a starter.
-If you haven’t guessed by my love of cake, my sweet tooth rules the roost.
-However, I made an exception, as I felt I owed it to the review (Haha!) and also I’m pregnant.
-If that’s an excuse!
+I don’t normally order a starter.
+If you haven’t guessed, my sweet tooth rules the roost and I’ll choose a dessert instead.
+However, I made an exception.
+I felt I owed it to the review (Haha!) and also, I’m pregnant.

-I love nachos and I was ever so tempted to get the house fried corn nachos, but I was actually swayed by the southern fried chicken pieces with peri-peri and sour cream sauce.
+The house fried corn nachos very much took my fancy, but I was actually swayed by the southern fried chicken pieces with peri-peri and sour cream sauce.
 Which, it turned out, was a fabulously yummy, but not at all filling choice.
 The southern coating of the chicken pieces was perfect and the peri-peri sauce was, well, let’s say, HOT.

-My husband chose the garlic prawns, which were, in fact, king prawns, which were booked in garlic butter and came with a piece of garlic bread, just to make sure you were safe from the vampires.
-It was definitely hit, being demolished pretty sharpish.
+My husband chose the garlic prawns, which were, in fact, king prawns.
+They were covered in garlic butter and came with a piece of garlic bread – just to make sure you were safe from the vampires.
+They were definitely hit, being demolished pretty sharpish.

-Onto mains and some deliberation took place.
-My husband and I are very much steak eaters, so it was inevitable that we’d both choose that.
-However, not being a fan of a sizzler, I knew I had to take one for the team, I mean, it’s a sizzling pub in Scarborough, plus already pondering it, I decided upon the Tennessee loaded steak.
-Loaded it was.
+Mains.
+My husband and I are very much steak eaters.
+I decided upon the Tennessee loaded steak, and loaded it was!
 A sizzler pan with a bed of onions, an 8oz sirloin steak, topped with Crispy Streaky Bacon, THE most amazing bourbon glaze and melted cheddar, with a grilled flat mushroom, grilled half tomato, onion rings and seasoned chips.
 I mean.
 It reads like a thing of beauty and it did not disappoint.
-It was so good.

-My husband chose the other loaded steak option of the Caronliner.
-However not on a sizzler pan.
-The Caronliner was a, 8oz sirloin steak, topped with prawns in garlic butter, served on a bed of sizzling onions with grilled flat mushroom, grilled tomato, onion rings and seasoned chips.
+My husband chose the other loaded steak option of the Caroliner.
+Not on a sizzler pan.
+The Caroliner is a 8oz sirloin steak, topped with prawns in garlic butter, served on a bed of sizzling onions with grilled flat mushroom, grilled tomato, onion rings and seasoned chips.

-With all hope being lost on my husband, as not a dessert eater, it was down to me.
-What a choice I had. treacle sponge is always a good call, though, generally my go-to after a Sunday lunch.
-Cookie dough cream pie sounded ah-ma-zing, though, I couldn’t help but think a bowl of Ben and Jerry’s cookie dough ice-cream would definitely be a better call, then there was a simple but yummy sounding caramel apple crumble.
+Dessert time.
+What a choice I had.
+Treacle sponge is always a good call, though generally my go-to after a Sunday lunch.
+Cookie dough cream pie sounded ah-ma-zing, then there was a simple but yummy sounding caramel apple crumble.
 My belly was near full, so this seemed like a good call and thankfully, when it arrived at the table, the slice was just perfect.

-It is definitely somewhere that I have since recommended to people to try and will be returning to ourselves, with friends and a little boy in tow.
+It is definitely somewhere that I have since recommended to people and will be returning to ourselves,, as a family.
+A sizzling pub in Scarborough is a welcomed one.